abhilaikh/Mechanic_Works/README.md

 ## Project Structure

--   `main.py`: Contains the FastAPI application code and API endpoints.
+-   `main.py`: The core FastAPI application logic.
--   `templates/`: Contains the Jinja2 HTML templates for the user interface.
+-   `templates/search.html`: The Jinja2 template for the UI.
-    -   `search.html`: HTML template for the search form and displaying search results.
+-   `.env`: File to store environment variables (like the API key).
+Ignored by Git.
--   `venv/`: (Virtual Environment) Contains the project's isolated dependencies.
+-   `requirements.txt`: A list of Python dependencies for the project.

 ## Code Explanation